 From source is also the right installation method for developers who want to work on CKAN.

 1. Install the required packages

-If you're using a Debian-based operating system (such as Ubuntu) install the required packages with this command:
+If you're using a Debian-based operating system (such as Ubuntu) install the required packages with this command for Ubuntu 16.04: